kosletr/Dynamic-Systems-Modeling/README.md

 ## Description

-This repository contains code written by me, Konstantinos Letros, as a project for Dynamic System Modeling course during the 7th semester (2018-2019) of my undergraduate studies in Electrical Engineering (Section: Electronics and Computer Science) at Aristotle Univeristy of Thessaloniki.
+This repository contains code written by me, Konstantinos Letros, as a project for Dynamic System Modeling course during the 7th semester (academic year 2018-2019) of my undergraduate studies in Electrical Engineering (Section: Electronics and Computer Science) at Aristotle Univeristy of Thessaloniki.

 ## Implementations